BergerAPI/env/README.md

 env("../postgres.env")
 ```

-You can also call this function multiple times to use multiple `.env' files as long as they do not contain variables whose names collide with other variables already defined.
+You can also call this function multiple times to use multiple `.env` files as long as they do not contain variables whose names collide with other variables already defined.